ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

     <td>Event organiser</td>
   </tr>
   <tr>
-    <td>Children’s toys locked away and visiting families asked to bring own toys e.g. at a wedding.</td>
+    <td>Only hard plastic toys available in creche for use which are sanitised and then isolated for at least 72 hours after use. </td>
     <td></td>
     <td>Operations Manager</td>
   </tr>